 Yeah but does the natural stuff really work?
 You’re kidding me right?
 Does it work?
 Heck yes it does, sometimes it may take slightly LONGER yeah (but we all know we’re about instant gratification), but it works and with no residual side effects or immune system compromises to boot

 So now that we got all of those out of the way, let’s dive into what I used!
 You ready?
-Cause this stuff literally knocked my sinus infection OUT in 4 days, I woke up fully able to breathe, no crazy cold, and well by the time I got on my flight at 5am.
+Cause this stuff literally knocked my sinus pressure OUT in 4 days, I woke up fully able to breathe, no crazy cold, and well by the time I got on my flight at 5am.

-1) Sore Throat: Warmer water (like able to drink warmer but not scalding) in that shot glass, and 1 drop of Oregano Essential Oil (I use DoTERRA for all my EO needs) and 1-2 drops of Lemon Essential Oil.
+1) Throat Irritation: Warmer water (like able to drink warmer but not scalding) in that shot glass, and 1 drop of Oregano Essential Oil (I use DoTERRA for all my EO needs) and 1-2 drops of Lemon Essential Oil.
 I feel the need to put a disclaimer, the oregano BURNS so 1 drop or LESS if possible is all you need.
 Trust me on this one.
 Gargle with the water and swallow.
 Instant sore throat relief.
 I did this 2x a day.

 2) Stuffed up Nose & Chest Congestion: I made 2 roller bottles with Essential Oils & Fractionated Coconut Oil.
 I rolled these on every hour on: my face (sinuses), chest, bottoms of my feet.